allisonburtch/consultancy/index.md

 You believe in the deep mission of your project and also know that your organization needs to prepare itself for the future. **How do you keep your organization relevant in the face of societal change?**

 ### What I offer:
- - Audit comprised of interviews with yourself and team
+ - Interviewing yourself and your team
+ - Honest feedback about your project and help in figuring out how to make it
  - Co-creating product proposal and roadmap
  - Design thinking presentation
  - Presentation with tangible steps to move you more toward mission alignment